Jameszf/Frost/README.md

 ---

+# Setup
+This project uses venv and pip in Python3.8 to manage packages.
+To setup and run the project, clone the repository and run the following commands in the root project directory:
+1. `python3 -m venv ./`
+2. `source bin/activate`
+3. `python3 -m pip install -r requirements.txt`
+4. Run `make` to start frost.

+---

 # Project Goals
  - [ ] Create a functioning one versus one game.
     - [x] Ability to move and capture pieces.